-Section 5 Further study
+B Further study

 Below is a list of important papers and summary books that would be valuable for those interested in further study.
-References are grouped by type, and followed by a short description of their value.
+References are grouped by type, with a short description of their scope.

-5.1 Origins and development of PSHA
+Origins and development of PSHA